|“Helping heroes takes battlefield experience to the business world”||Marine Turned Entrepreneur Uses Technology to

 Then CJ was offered the opportunity to meet privately with a Tibetan Buddhist lama who kindly but sternly commanded her to “stop feeling sorry for herself and start thinking of the happiness of other people.”

 Daunted but determined, CJ began performing small acts of kindness—letting the mom with the crying baby go ahead of her in line, giving her cane to a woman who was struggling to walk and volunteering at the Red Cross after Hurricane Katrina.
 These simple, spontaneous acts made her feel a happier, so she did more, and the more she did the better she felt, until she reached a point where her heart was so full it no longer mattered whether she was sick or well, or even living or dying—she was filled with gratitude for each moment.
 At that point, her condition went into remission—all within 18 months!
 Today, CJ feels better and happier than she ever dreamed possible, and she is thriving both personally and professionally.

 CJ has given speeches and workshops at national and international events, and has appeared on numerous radio and television programs, including MSNBC and NPR.
-She is the author of Badass Parenting: Prepare Your Kid 0 to 9 to Deal with Danger without Scaring the Hell out of Them, The Badass Girl’s Guide: Uncommon Strategies to Outwit Predators, and Neptune’s Gift: Discovering Your Inner Ocean.
+She is the author of Badass Parenting: An Irreverent Guide to Raising Safe, Savvy, Confident Kids; Heroic Parenting (the PG-rated version of Badass Parenting), The Badass Girl’s Guide: Uncommon Strategies to Outwit Predators, and Neptune’s Gift: Discovering Your Inner Ocean.

 The former roller-skating carhop, U.S. Marine photojournalist, and forest firefighter holds a B.A. in Political Science from Virginia Wesleyan College, and an interdisciplinary master’s degree in Humanities with an emphasis on Human Violence from Old Dominion University.

 Named one of the “Happy 100” people on the planet, CJ’s story of triumph over adversity is featured in the bestselling books Happy for No Reason and Be Invincible.

 An expert in victims’ rights and advocacy, CJ has given speeches and workshops at national and international events; and has appeared on numerous radio and television programs, including MSNBC and NPR.
 She is also the author of The Badass Girl’s Guide: Uncommon Strategies to Outwit Predators and Neptune’s Gift: Discovering Your Inner Ocean.